Reasons Why You Should Be Using A Staging Environment in WordPress Development

 - Install Cloner on your Multisite network.

-- Navigate to the Plugins menu and click on Settings for Cloner.
-From here, you can decide which parts of your Multisite subdomains are cloned.
+- Navigate to the Plugins menu and select Settings for Cloner.
+You can decide which parts of your Multisite subdomains are cloned from here.
 Save your changes.

-Finally, don’t forget to check “Discourage search engines from indexing the cloned site”.
-Then, click “Clone Site”.
-Go ahead and bypass the warning message if you’re sure you want to replace the subdomain with the live site’s content.
-Then, you should be ready to get to work on your staging environment.
-All settings, files, and database will mirror what exists on the live site.
+Finally, don’t forget to check “Discourage search engines from indexing the cloned site.”
+Then, click “Clone Site.”
+If you want to replace the subdomain with the live site’s content, go ahead and bypass the warning message.
+So now you are ready to start working on your staging environment.
+All settings, files, and databases mirror what exists on the live site.

-In conclusion, To move the staging environment to the live server, you’ll simply need to reverse the process.
-There will be no need to create new sites or subdomains.
-Simply clone the subdomain to the live site once you have client approval on everything or you’ve verified that updates are good to go.
+Therefore, you must reverse the process to move the staging environment to the live server.
+No need to create new websites or subdomains.
+Clone the subdomain to the live site once you have client approval or verify that updates are ready.

 The manual method is simple enough: